mesonbuild/meson/docs/markdown/Tutorial.md

 }
 ```

-Then we edit the Meson file, instructing it to find and use the Gtk libraries.
+Then we edit the Meson file, instructing it to find and use the GTK+ libraries.

 ```meson
 project('tutorial', 'c')